 Holywell Bay Beach

-Whitsand Bay is technically four beaches in one, that stretches for four miles along the southern coast.
-Just outside of Plymouth these beaches are incredibly dog friendly and dogs are permitted to access all year round.
+Whitsand Bay is technically four beaches in one, stretching for four miles along the southern coast.
+Just outside of Plymouth, these beaches are incredibly dog-friendly and dogs are allowed all year round.

-It’s best to attend at low tide, due to the extra space it gives you, there’s no reason that you and your dog can’t have the time of your lives along this beautiful and serene patch of English countryside.
+It’s best to attend at low tide due to the extra space you get.
+You and your dog will be sure to have the time of your lives along this beautiful and serene patch of English countryside.

-Mawgan Porth, located on the north west coast of Cornwall, is an ideal location for your and your pooch to get a real taste of everything that the county has to offer.
-This sheltered beach is just four miles from Newquay meaning that you can choose between being an urban or country explorer in these parts.
+Mawgan Porth, located on Cornwall’s northwest coast, is an ideal location for you and your pooch to get a real taste of everything that the county has to offer.
+This sheltered beach is just four miles from Newquay, meaning that you can choose between being an urban or country explorer in these parts.

-On top of this, the beach also has some beautiful natural formations, including rockpools, a stream, and even caves to investigate, if you’re so adventurously inclined.
+On top of this, the beach also has some beautiful natural formations, including rockpools, a stream and even caves to investigate, if you’re feeling adventurous.

-Do you have any other suggestions for dog friendly beaches in Cornwall?
-Let us know in the comments below...
+Do you have any other suggestions for dog-friendly beaches in Cornwall?
+Let us know on social media